 It’s so common to see an FBA seller product listing that sucks.
 Sorry but it’s true.
 There are many listings out there with poorly thought out titles, only 1 or 2 bullets in the features section, and a description that is basically a repeat of the above with only 1 or 2 sentences.

-If your product has competition with this calibre of product listing, that’s good news for you, because you are going to create the best product listing ever, right?
+If your product has competition with this caliber of product listing, that’s good news for you, because you are going to create the best product listing ever, right?

 The truth is, not every customer will read the description – but some will.
 The same goes for every other element of the listing.
 Consumers don’t all behave the same, so as a seller it is your responsibility to ensure your listing shines in every corner.